-Simple Book Repairs on Video
+Watch How to Make Simple Book Repairs

-I find the method used to apply adhesive to a torn edge of a page quiet interesting.
+I find the method used to apply adhesive to a torn edge of a page quite interesting.
 The "artisan" uses a "repair stick" to apply the glue instead of a brush.
 The video also has instructions for tipping in a page and a signature of a book that has come loose.
-The last repair is for a tear on a page.
+The last repair is fixes a tear on a page.
 The instructor is a pro and has some special equipment - like a real book press!

 4. Apply Gentle Pressure

 Gently press the torn edges together.
-You can use a soft cloth to wipe up glue that oozes out, if you want.
+You can use a soft cloth to wipe up glue that oozes out if you want.

 5. More Waxed Paper!